roman-milk/roman-milk.github.io/oh-submission.md

+===

- ****** &quot;Oh&quot; Submission Town: Dutiful Mommy ****** bysilkstockingslover© "Oh God yes.
+"Oh God yes.
 It was sinful, naughty, immoral and fucking hot," Lucy said.
 "Knowing behind your serious facade of respectability is a dirty incest slut is the hottest fucking thing ever."

  "You know just the right words to say," Kimberly joked, even though the truth was Lucy's words only enhanced her pleasure.
 She loved being called names, being seen for who she really was.